bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 | InnerList     | class `InnerList`         | `DataType::InnerList`  | `innerlist`        |
 | Parameters    | class `Parameters`        | `DataType::Parameters` | `parameters`       |

+As example the following existing headers can be classified within the Structured Fields:

+- The `Keep-Alive` header is a `Dictionary`
+- The `Accept` headers are `List`
+- The `Content-Type` header is an `Item`

+These example are taken from a list of [already supported fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html)

+> [!NOTE]
+> This means that those headers are already supported when parsing or serializing them by the package

 All the classes share the same methods for parsing the HTTP text representation of the field.
 They all use the `fromHttpValue` named constructor.
 This method will parse the field string representation and return an instantiated PHP class containing the parsing result.
 Because there are 2 RFC related